Shoulder Labral Tear

 Do I need a scan for my shoulder pain?

 Most likely, no. Your physiotherapist will be able to accurately assess your shoulder to provide you with a diagnosis of your shoulder pain.
-A scan will only be required if your physiotherapist feels that it is needed to rule our more serious, medical pathologies or if they suspect that there is more significant structural damage in the shoulder.
+A scan will only be required if your physiotherapist feels that it is needed to rule out more serious medical pathologies or if they suspect that there is more significant structural damage in the shoulder.
 If you already have scans, that is fine, your physiotherapist will be able to go through your results with you.